-The University of California Agriculture and Natural Resources Division operates nine Research and Extension Centers (RECs) throughout the state.
+The University of California Agriculture and Natural Resources Division operates nine Research and Extension Centers (RECs).
 Extending from the Oregon border in the north, through the Sierra Foothills and Central Valley, along the Pacific Coast and south to the Mexico border, the REC System covers rich and unique resources connecting research and extension activities to regional challenges and issues.

-The REC System is the only statewide program in the UC ecosystem that provides a premier research management organization including land, labor, facilities and equipment that delivers services to academics and the public.
-Centers are also focal points for community participation and for active involvement in current and relevant regional agricultural and natural resource challenges.
-The Centers support projects involving county-based cooperative extension academics and campus-based academics, as well as researchers from land grant institutions in other states, the CSU system and USDA in conducting their research and education programs.
+The REC System is the only statewide program in the UC ecosystem that provides a premier research management organization including land, labor, facilities, and equipment that delivers services to academics and the public.
+Centers are also focal points for community participation and active involvement in current and relevant regional agricultural and natural resource challenges.
+The Centers support projects involving county-based cooperative extension and campus-based academics, as well as researchers from land grant institutions in other states, the California State University system, and the United States Department of Agriculture in conducting their research and education programs.

-We will create novel partnerships across California and the world to generate resources and opportunities that will enhance our ongoing sustainability.
-We will create hubs of innovation and invest in facilities and new technology to address changing needs and emerging problems.
+We will create novel partnerships across California and the world to generate resources and opportunities to enhance our ongoing sustainability.
+We will create innovation hubs and invest in facilities and new technology to address changing needs and emerging problems.
 Our people will be proud to work in the UC ANR REC System, knowing that they contribute to helping the people of California adapt to the most pressing climate, environmental, and food system challenges.

 In support of the UC ANR Mission, we provide a unique network of living laboratories generating innovative research, education, and outreach to benefit diverse communities across California’s agricultural, wildland, and urban environments.